Bandaru

 Bandaru is a village in Dakshina Kannada district, Belthangady taluk, southern state in the Karnataka, India.
 It is located on the bank of the Nethravathi River.

 Description

 As of 2011 information the location code or village code of Bandaru village is 617672.
 Bandaru village is located in Beltangady Tehsil of Dakshina Kannada district in Karnataka, India.
 It is situated 26 km away from sub-district headquarter Beltangady and 70 km away from district headquarter Mangaluru.
 As per 2009 stats, Bandaru village is itself a gram panchayat.

 The total geographical area of village is 2044.65 hectares.
-Bandaru has a total population of 4,011 peoples.
+Bandaru has a total population of 4,011 people.
 There are about 802 houses in Bandaru village.
 Beltangady is nearest town to Bandaru which is approximately 26 km away.

 Schools and colleges

 There are four primary schools and a high school.